Welcome to Avebury

 While the tour buses head straight for Stonehenge, prehistoric purists make for the massive stone circle at Avebury.
-Though it undoubtedly lacks the dramatic trilithons of its sister site across the plain, Avebury is arguably a more rewarding place to visit.
-It's bigger, older and a great deal quieter, and a large section of the village is actually inside the stones – footpaths wind around them, allowing you to really soak up the extraordinary atmosphere...
+Though it lacks the dramatic trilithons of its sister site across Salisbury Plain, Avebury is just as rewarding to visit.
+It's bigger and older, and a large section of the village is actually inside the stones – footpaths wind around them, allowing you to really soak up the extraordinary atmosphere...
 Read More

 Small-Group Day Trip to Salisbury, Stonehenge and Avebury from London